tuffs/3dmachtoolllc/README.md

 - Data limitations, design doc package limits
   - Need to figure out what the biggest project in 3d models dad has in size for individual solutions are and x2 the available upload data per quote.

+# COMPLETED ITEMS:

-## Dealing with SPAM and BOT Activity
+## [x] Dealing with SPAM and BOT Activity

-- Filter out fake or spamming users from contacting or annoying the admins.
+- [x] Filter out fake or spamming users from contacting or annoying the admins.
-- I want to try and ensure that genuine people are acccessing my website's content.
+- [x] I want to try and ensure that genuine people are acccessing my website's content.
-  - Person seeking services or products which are provided.
+  - [x] Person seeking services or products which are provided.
-  - Upon identification of illegitimate behaviour or access:
+  - [x] Upon identification of illegitimate behaviour or access:
-    - Save that persons access information in full.
+    - [x] Save that persons access information in full.
-    - Refuse service to that computer or set of computers.
+    - [x] Refuse service to that computer or set of computers.
-    - Prevent all data submitted from reaching admins.
+    - [x] Prevent all data submitted from reaching admins.